tuftsdatalab/tuftsWorkshops/docs/2023_workshops/trajectoryAnalysis/02_monocle_setup_and_trajectory_analysis.md

 ![](images/final_partitions.png)

 Note that in the above plot that all of our cells are now in one partition.
-This time we will calculate trajectories in our data now that we have a subset of cells in which it makes sense to do so:
+This time we will calculate trajectories in our data now that we have a subset of cells in which it makes sense to do so.
+You will note that we specify two options when we "learn our graph".
+One being 'use_partition = FALSE' which we will not use as we have already subset our cell population.
+The other being 'close_loop = TRUE', which we specify as this allows for the trajectory to form loops.
+This is important if we want to to identify populations of cells with cyclic behavior.

 ```R
 # additionally we will run learn_graph to calculate trajectories on our subset!